Remote Work

 The transition to remote work exposed a fundamental truth: many organizations managed presence, not performance.
 Managers who relied on seeing people at desks had no framework for evaluating work when desks disappeared.
 The successful remote organizations were those that already measured outcomes—the shift just made their advantage more visible.

-Asynchronous communication is the foundation of effective remote work, but few organizations commit to it fully.
-True async means documenting decisions rather than announcing them in meetings, providing context in writing rather than expecting colleagues to remember conversations, and respecting focus time rather than expecting instant responses.
+Asynchronous coordination is the foundation of effective remote work, but few organizations commit to it fully.
+True async means documenting decisions rather than announcing them in meetings, providing context in writing rather than expecting colleagues to remember prior decisions, and respecting focus time rather than expecting instant responses.
 Half-measures—async tools with synchronous expectations—create the worst of both worlds.

 Frequently Asked Questions